 Appellate Court Ruling Protects Domestic Partner Property Rights

-real estate from one another without big property tax increase
+real estate from one another without big property tax increase, a state

 appeals court ruled Tuesday," reports the Chron's Bob Egelko.
 "In a victory for